Sticky Garlic & Lime Salmon with Coconut Chutney

 This recipe happens to be gluten-free, dairy-free, Paleo, AIP, and low-carb.

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-If you choose to purchase a product using one of these links, it will support my work at no additional cost to you.
+Purchasing a product using one of these links will support my work at no additional cost to you.
+Please know that I only recommend products I use, believe to be helpful to my readers, and wholeheartedly stand by.

 Chef's Notes:

-This recipe comes to us by way of AIP expert and cookbook author, Kate Jay of Healing Family Eats.
+This recipe comes to us by way of AIP expert and cookbook author, Kate Jayof Healing Family Eats.
 Here's what she has to say about this scrumptious recipe:

 My children are a bit iffy about salmon, which is a shame because living in the Pacific Northwest, gorgeous wild sockeye is plentiful year-round.
 Salmon is a particularly rich source of anti-inflammatory Omega-3 fatty acids, and also contains a wide range of nutrients (including iodine and selenium, which are difficult to get elsewhere).